Exact post-selection inference, with application to the lasso

 Although the criterion is easy to state, how do we construct an interval with conditional coverage?
 This requires that we understand the conditional distribution

-One of the main contributions of this paper is to show that this distribution is indeed possible to characterize, and valid inference conditional on selection is computationally possible (and indeed simple) in the context of model selection in linear regression.
+One of the main contributions of this paper is to show that this distribution is indeed possible to characterize, making valid post-selection inference feasible in the context of linear regression.

-\section{Outline of Our Approach}
+\section{Outline of our approach}

 We have argued that post-selection intervals for regression coefficients should have $1-\alpha$ coverage conditional on the selected model:

 both because this criterion is interesting in its own right and because it implies FCR control.
 To obtain an interval with this property, we study the conditional distribution